whatsupmailbox/whatsupmailbox.github.io/_posts/2017-07-05-The-Planner-Addict-Box-Subscription-July-2017-Review.md

 **Camera Notebook**, Value $4

-A notebook that has cameras allover it, well yes please!
+A notebook that has cameras all over it, well yes please!
 I think I'm going to use it to document a recent travel vacation and make it into a FujiFilm Mini Instax photo album/journal.
 Yay, a new project for me!

 <br>